 Dianna Newman holds an Hon.
 B.Sc. with a double major in Psychology and Sociology from the University of Toronto, and an M.A. in Apologetics with a concentration in Philosophy from Southern Evangelical Seminary.

-Dianna’s passion is to help equip college and university students defend their faith while on the secular campus or in the marketplace; as a member of TEAM, she has travelled both nationally and internationally to speak at universities, churches, women's conferences, and community events.
+Dianna’s passion is to help equip college and university students defend their faith while on the secular campus or in the marketplace; as a member of TEAM, she travels both nationally and internationally to speak at universities, churches, women's conferences, and community events.

 Dianna is a member of the speaking team for the International Society of Women in Apologetics (ISWA).

 Dianna's Speaking Topics Include:

 Christian Apologetics: Why It Matters